neicnordic/crypt4gh/README.md

  Environment variables:

- C4GH_SECRET_KEY	If defined, it will be used as the secret key file if parameter not set parameter not set
+ C4GH_SECRET_KEY	If defined, it will be used as the secret key file if parameter not set parameter not set C4GH_PASSPHRASE	If defined it will be used as the default password for decoding the secret key
 ```

 ### Examples